almlab/SmileTrain/doc/intro.rst

 	* a line that must begin with ``+`` and which can be empty of be a copy of the ID line
 	* the quality line, whose alphabet can differ

-New data from the BMC looks like this, so that's how I'm rolling right now.
+Data I've recently gotten from the BMC is in Illumina 1.4-1.7 format:

 ::